-Known for being a pastime that’s endured for centuries as both a vocation and an occupation, painting remains to be one of the most revered and enjoyable hobbies today.
+Known for being a pastime that’s endured for centuries as both a hobby and an occupation, painting remains to be one of the most revered and enjoyable hobbies today.
 Painting, however, is not limited to being just an artistic endeavor, but also enjoys many health benefits.
 It’s extremely effective therapeutic and calming techniques, for one, can help increase mental and physical health.
 In fact, there are many reasons to pick up a paintbrush and try this hobby out, but here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic:

 - Improves concentration – Concentrating on the subject you’re painting or concentrating on improving the details in what you’ve already painted builds essential skills in focus.
 Learning how to concentrate on the specifics of a project you’re working on helps to foster focus skills needed in the workplace or in education.
-In fact, a study conducted in 2008 revealed that medical students were able to observed and recall more information after participating in eight sessions that taught fine art concepts and observation techniques.
+In fact, a study conducted in 2008 revealed that medical students were able to observe and recall more information after participating in eight sessions that taught fine art concepts and observation techniques.

 - Sharpen fine motor skills – From broad backgrounds to fine details, practicing painting improves hand-eye coordination and boosts motor skills.
 This is helpful in improving fine activities such as typing and handwriting, but painting can also improve coordination in broader activities such as participating in sports.

 - Good way to relax – Painting can be therapeutic because it allows the mind to focus on the images at hand and on nothing else.
 This focus toward one central topic relieves stress on the mind, and in turn relaxes the body.
 This relaxation minimizes muscle soreness, joint pain, headaches, and other physical ailments.
 It has similar effects as meditation.